What is Philosophy?

 Students in the Philosophy major may choose to pursue one of several areas of concentration, including the history of philosophy, humanities and arts, natural sciences and mathematics, social sciences, professional studies, or justice, law and values.
 Each option is designed to prepare students to reach career or educational goals in its associated field.
 Philosophy students learn the kinds of critical, interpretive, analytical, and argumentative skills highly prized by employers in a wide variety of fields, including:

 Opportunities for Graduate Studies

 Philosophy students score consistently higher than other majors on LSAT, MCAT, and GMAT exams.
-The study of philosophy provides students with an outstanding preparation for law school, medical school, and other advanced degrees.
-For those students interested in pursuing graduate work in philosophy, our department has a strong record of placing its graduates into top-notch doctoral programs.
+The study of philosophy provides students with an outstanding preparation for law school, medical school, and other advanced professional degrees.
+For those students interested in pursuing graduate work in philosophy or related academic fields, our department has a strong record of placing its graduates into funded doctoral and MA programs.

 A. Learn about major philosophical figures, issues, traditions, methods, and trends.